glassCodeBender/AutomatePcapAnalysis/README.md

 This is far from done, but I'm tired.

-The program can run as scheduled task periodically, grab traffic, and then print output to a directory about who has connections into your system.
+The program will run as a scheduled task, grab traffic, and then print output to a directory in csv format about who has connections into your system.